-Mr Ashok Jairath held the position of the Company Secretary at the end of the financial year.
-Mr Jairath is a FCPA, with over 37 years of experience in financial and corporate roles in Australia and Europe and Company Secretary roles in other listed and unlisted public companies.
-Mr Jairath is also the Chief Financial Officer of the Company.
+Ashok Jairath was a FCPA, with over 37 years of experience in financial and corporate roles in Australia and Europe and Company Secretary roles in other listed and unlisted public companies.
+Mr Jairath was also the Chief Financial Officer of the Company.